-Model used for your home
+The model used for your home

 The costs involved in building different types of container homes will vary greatly.
 It all depends on the model you choose for your house.
-The layout and design finalised by you decide the ultimate cost.
+The layout and design finalized by you decide the ultimate cost.
 A simple layout will cost less and a complex one will cost more.
 For a better estimate let us discuss the costs involved in constructing a three-container model.
-Three containers when put together form a rectangular structure that is closer to square.
+Three containers when put together form a rectangular structure that is closer to a square.
 That allows you to build a stem wall that is a perfect square.
 It is the quickest way to create a near-square container home.
 And, of course, it is the most simple method.

 Breakdown of material and labor costs

 Now that we have decided upon the structure, let us estimate the costs involved in building it.
 We’ll try to give you an idea of the breakdown of costs into material and labor charges.
 Your place of residence is the most important thing to consider in determining these costs.
-Just for example, South Florida is extremely expensive as it is a hurricane zone.
+Just, for example, South Florida is extremely expensive as it is a hurricane zone.
 Being rich, the majority of people in the state spend their money on extravagant living structures.
-This further increases the total costs due to high paying capacity of the people.
+This further increases the total costs due to the high paying capacity of the people.
 The contractors hike the prices for building $50 million dream homes for the rich.
 The same applies to California and New York City as well.
 Prices are drastically inflated here as compared to other parts of the country.